A simple method to find temporal overlap between THz and X-ray pulses using X-ray-induced carrier dynamics in semiconductors

 Figures~\ref{Fig2}(d) and \ref{Fig2}(e) show the time evolution of the differential intensity of transmitted THz pulses between the pumped and unpumped conditions for Si.
-The samples were excited by x-ray pulses with a repetition rate of $4.5$~kHz divided by a chopper.
-The photon energy $h\rm \nu$, the photon flux, and the size of the x-ray were $10$~keV, $5.5 \times 10^6$~photons/pulse, and $500$~$\mu$m $\times$ $500$~$\mu$m, respectively.
-The temporal duration of the x-ray pulse was $\sim 40$~ps, which dominantly determined the total time resolution.
+The samples were excited by X-ray pulses with a repetition rate of $4.5$~kHz divided by a chopper.
+The photon energy $h\rm \nu$, the photon flux, and the size of the X-ray were $10$~keV, $5.5 \times 10^6$~photons/pulse, and $500$~$\mu$m $\times$ $500$~$\mu$m, respectively.
+The temporal duration of the X-ray pulse was $\sim 40$~ps, which dominantly determined the total time resolution.
+Note that we confirmed that the Schottky diode did not react to X-ray pulses transmitted through the sample.
 As seen in Figs.~\ref{Fig2}(d) and \ref{Fig2}(e), we observed a rapid decrease in the THz transmission at $\Delta t = 0$, followed by a slow recovery.
-This behavior suggests the fast generation of electron-hole pairs by the x-ray pulse and the slow recombination of the pairs.
-These results indicate that the x-ray-induced carriers are detected with THz pulses.
+This behavior suggests the fast generation of electron-hole pairs by the X-ray pulse and the slow recombination of the pairs.
+These results indicate that the X-ray-induced carriers are detected with THz pulses.
 The relaxation time of the transmission ($\tau$) was evaluated to be $2.2$, $9.2$, and $20$~$\mu$s for Si with the thickness of $200$, $500$, and $1000$~$\mu$m, respectively, by fitting using an exponential decay function convoluted with a Gaussian function.
 These values are comparable to the lifetime of free carriers in Si~\cite{Schroder1997}.

 In contrast to the results on Si, the response of GaAs has distinctive characteristics due to its unique electronic band structure.
 Figure~\ref{Fig3} shows the time evolution of the transmission of THz pulses for GaAs.
 The relaxation time constant for GaAs is estimated to be 5.6 ns, determined using the same fitting procedure as for Si.
 This value is significantly shorter than those of Si and agrees with previous reports~\cite{Hooft1987, Lai2006}.
 This difference is attributed to GaAs having a direct band gap structure, where electrons and holes can recombine efficiently by emitting light.
 In contrast, Si has an indirect band gap structure, which makes recombination less efficient and results in a longer relaxation time.
 We will discuss the carrier dynamics in detail later.